Jman420/plotplayer/README.md

 * Jump Back - Down
 * Jump to Beginning - Home
 * Jump to End - End
+* Save Video - D + File Selection Key (see below)

 # Saving as Video
-To save an animation as a video press and hold the 's' key and then press one of the following keys to select the output format:
+To save an animation as a video press and hold the 'D' key and then press one of the following keys to select the output format:
 * V - mp4 video using ffmpeg (must have ffmpeg installed)
 * H - HTML5 video
 * J - Javascript video

+A save file dialog will appear to prompt you for the name of the file to save.
+(Note : allow a few seconds for the dialog to load on the first save)

+# Matplotlib Interactive Navigation Controls
+See https://matplotlib.org/users/navigation_toolbar.html for details including Matplotlib keyboard shortcuts.

 # Installation
 plotplayer includes pip scripts to handle installation into the Python Environment.
 First clone the